Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Experimental Setup

-\textbf{Preparing ground truth dataset.} As our evaluation dataset only has tests for the old versions of Web applications, we need to manually label the ground truths for the matching UI elements for the new versions.
-Specifically, the first two authors (i.e., annotators) independently labelled the ground truths for each UI element located in the broken statement in the dataset for the three individual baselines (\watertool,\vistatool,\edtool).
-Both annotators are graduate students with more than one year of experience in relevant research of Web UI test repair.
-For 12 cases out of 3*139=417 cases (139 for each of the three individual baselines), the annotators have disagreements so they meet to resolve the disagreement (Cohen's Kappa=0.94 which indicates almost perfect agreement).
+\textbf{Preparing ground truth dataset.} As our evaluation dataset ~\cite{dataset, UITESTFIX} only has tests for the old versions of apps, and the test fixes are unavailable, we need to manually label the ground truths for the matching UI elements for the new versions.
+Specifically, two annotators independently labeled ground truths for each UI element located in the broken statement in the dataset for the three individual baselines (\watertool,\vistatool,\edtool).
+The annotators are graduate students with over one year of experience in relevant research of Web UI test repair.
+For 12 cases out of 3*139=417 cases (139 for each of the 3 individual baselines), the annotators had disagreements and met to resolve.

-Table \ref{table:open-source-application-version} shows the old and the new updated versions of the open-source Web applications in our dataset.
-The ``$\Delta$V'' column denotes the number of versions that occur between the old and the new versions (a greater number of versions usually denotes more substantial UI changes between the two versions, leading to more challenging matching and repair).
-The ``Test'' column represents the number of tests for each app, whereas the ``Broken Stmt'' denotes the number of broken statements for each app.
-Note that one test could have multiple broken statements.
-In our experiment, we assume that each broken statement is independent of subsequent statements (a repair failure of a preceding statement will not be propagated to subsequent statements) so that we can measure the effectiveness of ChatGPT in repairing each broken statement.
-This assumption is similar to prior evaluations of learning-based automated program repair techniques where the correct fault location is provided (perfect localization) ~\cite{dearrepair,lutellier2020coconut}.
+Table \ref{table:open-source-application-version} shows the old and updated versions of the open-source Web apps in our dataset.
+The ``$\Delta$V'' column denotes the number of versions between them where a greater number means more significant UI changes, posing more challenges to matching and repair tasks.
+The ``Test'' column denotes the number of tests for each app, whereas the ``Broken Stmt'' denotes the number of broken statements per app.
+Our experiment assumes each broken statement is independent so that we can measure the effectiveness of ChatGPT in fixing each broken statement.
+This assumption is similar to prior evaluations~\cite{dearrepair,lutellier2020coconut} of learning-based automated repair techniques where the correct fault location is provided.

-All experiments are run on a computer with an Intel Core i5 processor (1.6GHz) and 12 GB RAM.
-For the experiments related to ChatGPT, we use the API of gpt-3.5-turbo model and set the temperature to 0.8 as used in prior work~\cite{fan2023automated}.
-Our experiment with ChatGPT costs USD 10.96 in total (which uses 8,429 API requests, and 7,178,802 tokens).
+All experiments are run on a computer with an Intel Core i5 processor (\SI{1.6}{GHz}) and \SI{12}{GB} RAM.
+For the experiments related to ChatGPT, we use the API of gpt-3.5-turbo model (which was the latest at the time of our experiments) and set the temperature to 0.8 as used in prior work~\cite{fan2023automated}.